particle-iot/docs/src/content/archives/local-build-using-gcc-arm.md

 ```

-* You will probably need to reboot after installing this.
+* You need to unplug and replug your device after this.

 ### Building